 Developmental delay occurs in most children with RTS.
 Most people have moderate to severe learning difficulties, although a few have mild learning difficulties (see entry Learning Disability).
 They may have particular problems with expressive language and often benefit from using sign language.
 Most children become self-sufficient in eating, dressing and toileting.

-Usually individuals with RTS have friendly and sociable personalities; however, many will find change in routine difficult and show signs of autism.
-Other behavioural problems may include poor concentration, decreased tolerance for noise and crowds, impulsivity, moodiness and high pain tolerance.
+Usually individuals with RTS have friendly and sociable personalities; however, many will find change in routine difficult and show signs of autistic behaviour.
+Other behavioural problems may include poor concentration, reduced tolerance to noise and crowds, impulsive behaviour, instability of mood and high pain tolerance.
 Some will show self-stimulatory behaviours, such as rocking and hand-flapping.

-Individuals with RTS tend not to be very tall and often become overweight.
+Individuals with RTS tend to be shorter than average and often become overweight.
 This can contribute to sleep apnoea (difficulty breathing when asleep), which they are prone to due to having a narrow palate, micrognathia (small chin) and hypotonia (floppiness).